 - Next, cut the tile to fit.
 We were able to cut with scissors, though tin snips are recommended.
 You can also cut the straight cuts with a miter saw.

 - For the second row, we used one of the scrap pieces to start so that the tiles didn’t line up and were staggered.

 - Continue until you reach a socket or appliance and have to cut again!

-We applied the stone peel and stick tiles directly to the current “backsplash”.
+We applied the peel and stick stone backsplash directly to the current “backsplash”.
 Instead of sheet rock, it was the same surface as the Formica counter tops.
 To remove the tiles, use a heat gun.
 This would probably work perfectly for us, though if you are going directly on sheet rock it probably wouldn’t be as simple to remove.
 You can get more information about doing a DIY backsplash from Aspect Tile!